simpleigh/redux-json-schema-middleware/README.md

   // Message describing the validation error e.message;  // "data should have required property '.test'"

+  // Text describing the validation error e.errorText;  // "data should have required property '.test'"

   // Object that failed validation e.object;  // { type: 'test' }